Car Accident Lawyer Trenton

 New Jersey Auto Law Facts You Should Know.

 At Greg Prosmushkin, P.C., your consultation is free, no matter how complex your issues.
 Being involved in a Car Accident is very stressful, both emotionally and physically, and many pressing questions will emerge in the aftermath.
 Who is paying my medical benefits?
 Who is paying for my property damage?
 Can I collect wage loss?
 Why am I getting Hospital Bills and other emergency room related charges?
-Do I have to show up in court because the person that hit me was charged with a citation?
+Do I need to show up in court because the person that hit me was charged with a citation?

 My Insurance Policy States That I Have “Limitation on Lawsuit Threshold” on My Policy.
 What Does that Mean for Me?

-Limitation of lawsuit is a choice that is made for you unless and until you decide that you want no limitation of lawsuit on your policy.
+Limitation of lawsuit is a choice which is made for you unless and until you decide that you want no limitation of lawsuit on your policy.
 According to Greg Prosmushkin, Esquire, the general public is unaware that when you purchase insurance coverage, you automatically are limited in your ability to make a claim for pain and suffering unless you actively chose no lawsuit threshold.
 Having a lawsuit threshold means that you cannot be successful in making a claim for personal injuries unless your suffer one of the following:

 - Dismemberment (loss of a body part)